 We prepare our consolidated financial statements in accordance with IFRS as issued by the IASB.
-The following summary historical consolidated financial data as of and for the fiscal years ended March 31, 2021 and 2020 have been derived from our audited consolidated financial statements, and the following summary historical consolidated financial data as of and for the periods ended December 31, 2021 and 2020 have been derived from our unaudited consolidated financial statements, which are included elsewhere in this prospectus.
+The following summary historical consolidated financial data as of and for the fiscal years ended March 31, 2022, 2021 and 2020 have been derived from our audited consolidated financial statements, which are included elsewhere in this prospectus.
 These financial statements are the first financial statement of our Company that have been prepared in accordance with IFRS.
-Pursuant to the transition to IFRS, our audited consolidated financial statements of April 1, 2019.
-For more information on our transition to IFRS, see Note 32 of our audited consolidated financial information includes all adjustments, consisting only of normal and recurring adjustments, that we consider necessary for a fair presentation of our financial position and operating results for the periods presented.
+The unaudited financial information includes all adjustments, consisting only of normal and recurring adjustments, that we consider necessary for a fair presentation of our financial position and operating results for the years presented.
 Our historical results for any prior period are not necessarily indicative of results expected in any future period.